 Define a new Recommendation ID to identify the recommendation type requested by the consumer, i.e. Recommendation ID = Signalling Storm Recommendation.

-6.X.1.1 NWDAF-assisted signalling storm analytics
+6.X.1.1 NWDAF-assisted signalling storm detection

 From the development process of the signalling storm in the above scenario, it can be seen that signalling storms may be caused by repeated requests from UEs.
 Therefore, whether a signalling storm occurs in the network can be predicted by analysing the statistical characteristics of the received signalling request and the processing capability of the network, i.e. the NWDAF collects the signalling request received by NFs, analyses the statistical characteristics of the signallings and derives the signalling storm probability of the network.